webplatform/docs/Beginners/the_beginning/index.md

 </li>

 <li><p>'''Cascading Style Sheets (CSS)''': This language is used to style your content and position it on the page.
-For example, if you wanted to  make the text of your paragraphs red, and move them all downwards by 2 centimeters.
-In our building analogy, CSS would be like the decorations using to make the building look nice — the plaster, paint, wallpaper, doorhandles and coving.</p>
+For example, if you wanted to  make the text of your paragraphs red, and move them all downwards by 2 centimeters on a background of skulls and a border that looked like a cemetery fence, you would do that with CSS.
+In our paper analogy, CSS provides the instructions to make the paper look nice — centering the title, making the headings bold and so forth.</p>

 <p>[INSERT IMAGE OF CSS AND HTML BEING ADDED TOGETHER TO PRODUCE SOME STYLED TEXT, SOMETHING LIKE I'VE SHOWN BELOW.
 ALSO INCLUDE HOUSE IMAGE THAT BUILDS ON THE LAST ONE, SHOWING THE HOUSE NOW DECORATED WITH PAIN AND NICE COLOURED TILES?] </p>